FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/working-with-predicates.md

 - Now that you have a predicate dApp running and have the `npm create fuels` workflow powering you, you can start building more complex dApps using the Fuel Stack.
 A good place to start for ideas and reference code is the [Sway Applications Repo](https://github.com/FuelLabs/sway-applications).

-- If you want to deploy your dApp to the testnet, check out our [Deploying a dApp to Testnet](./deploying-a-dapp-to-testnet.md) guide.

 - If you have any questions or need help, feel free to reach out to us on the [Official Fuel Forum](https://forum.fuel.network/).

 - If you want to learn more about the Fuel Stack, check out the [Fuel Docs](https://docs.fuel.network/).